 There is a meter on the front of the amplifier which can indicate the health of the tubes — get a bad reading, get free tubes!
 Aside from the extended circuit and tube life, it’s the sonics that blew us away.
 One of the reasons for this is our proprietary use of two separate feedback loops.
 One, typical of what you’ll find in many fine amplifiers, ensures stability and linearity.
 But the other is quite fascinating, dedicated to using the back-EMF, preserving depth and staging.

 An amplifier that actually listens to the room.

 All loudspeakers generate voltage as they play.
 It’s generated from the driver movement necessary to reproduce music but also all loudspeakers technically “listen” to the room.
 Did you know that the loudspeakers in prisons are also microphones?
 It enables the authorities to monitor the prison’s pulse in real-time.
 All loudspeakers are microphones.
 You might not want to use one for recording but conceptually, they are microphones in reverse.

 This is done in a unique fashion, and, as in the case of our extended tube life, unique to our products.
 The amplifiers listen to the room through the loudspeakers and preserve a large soundstage.
 It took literally decades to get the circuit right without creating artificial coloration.
 If you’re concerned about naturalness, consider that Harry Pearson, the founder of Absolute Sound Magazine, noticed this phenomenon, pointed out to Bob (who already knew about it) and kept our Silver Seven amplifiers as his personal reference for years.
-Dick Olsher from Stereophile Magazine called this series the most important tube amplifiers in decades.
+Dick Olsher from Stereophile Magazine and Absolute Sound, called this series the most important tube amplifiers in decades.